 Cornell has a number of different resources for people interested in the study of human sexuality and gender.
 Within our Feminist, Gender, and Sexuality Studies (FGSS), we have a program in Lesbian, Gay, Bisexual and Transgender Studies.
 Within our libraries, we have a world renowned Human Sexuality Collection, which seeks to preserve and make accessible primary sources that document historical shifts in the social construction of sexuality, with a focus on U.S. lesbian and gay history and the politics of pornography.

-LGBT Colleague Network Group
+LGBTQ Colleague Network Group

 The Cornell University Colleague Network Groups (CNGs) are university sponsored employee resource groups for traditionally underrepresented minorities and allies of those groups.
 The CNGs provide a professional support system that can extend beyond the workplace.
 Each CNG advocates for a specific demographic within the Cornell faculty and staff community to improve the recruitment and retention efforts as well as the climate for the community as a whole.
 The CNGs enhance the Cornell culture by providing feedback and programs to develop an environment that fully engages and cultivates all of the faculty and staff of Cornell University.

 The mission of the Cornell University LGBTQ Colleague Network Group is to raise awareness about the workplace issues faced by LGBTQ faculty and staff; provide networking opportunities for LGBTQ faculty and staff; and to support the recruitment and retention efforts of LGBTQ faculty and staff at Cornell University.
 In addition, the LGBTQ CNG serves as a resource network for all members of the Cornell community.